-- IDM provides monthly reports detailing the investment balances of all cash, short- and intermediate-term operating balances and the investment performance of the individual funds to the Vice President for Finance and CFO, SVPOA, University Treasurer, University Controller, VTF Endowment Chief Investment Officer, Assistant Treasurer, and Treasury Manager. - The Treasury Manager provides daily and monthly reports to various liquidity management working group members (as defined in the liquidity management procedures) detailing the internal, external, and total liquidity available to the university. - The University Controller's office provides a quarterly report of unspent bond proceeds to the University Treasurer and Assistant Treasurer, who shall monitor the expenditure of bond proceeds. - Monthly and quarterly reports on investment activities are provided to the Controller's Office, the Office of Budget and Financial Planning, and other offices as needed to carry out the university's finance and budgeting operations.
+- The AVPF&AT provides monthly reports detailing the investment balances of all cash, short- and intermediate-term operating balances and the investment performance of the individual funds to the VPF, the EVP&COO, and the Committee. - The Treasury Analyst provides daily and monthly reports to the Committee and various liquidity management working group members (as defined in the liquidity management procedures) detailing the internal, external, and total liquidity available to the university. - The University Controller's office provides a quarterly report of unspent bond proceeds to the VPF and the AVPF&AT, who shall monitor the expenditure of bond proceeds. - Monthly and quarterly reports on investment activities are provided to the University Controller's Office, the Office of Budget and Financial Planning, and other offices as needed to carry out the university's finance and budgeting operations.